Last udated November 16, 2013.

 o Check WMT for sitemap errors and fix them.

-o Just recently, Michael Gray has recommended that creating small sitemaps of (100 pages or less) to supplement your regular sitemaps can help get new content indexed faster.
+o Michael Gray has recommended that creating small sitemaps of (100 pages or less) to supplement your regular sitemaps can help get new content indexed faster.
 He has found using a dedicated sitemap for fresh content to be highly effective.
-I have not tested this personally yet, but it makes sense and Michael's mileage counts for a great deal.

 • Duplicate content reduction.
-In general, duplicate content on a site is not a significant problem and does not entail "Google penalties."
-However, on very large sites high-volume duplicated content (identical pages sitting under different URLs) can confuse Google and impede proper indexing.
-One classic example of duplication occurs under different forms of site URLs: those that include the www. subdomain and those that don't (e.g. http://example.com/file1.html and http://www.example.com/file1.html typically have the same content).
+In general, duplicate content on a site is not a significant problem and does not entail "Google penalties" even after the Panda updates, unless that duplicate content is spammy.
+Nevertheless, you should maintain a healthy economy and minimize duplicate content on your site.
+Especially on very large sites high-volume duplicated content (identical pages sitting under different URLs) can confuse Google and impede proper indexing.
+One classic example of duplication occurs under different forms of site URLs: those that include the www. subdomain and those that don't (e.g. example.com/file1.html and example.com/file1.html typically have the same content).
 The way to handle this and other kinds of duplication it is via some form of URL canonicalization (see next item).

 o 301-redirect ("moved permanently") of all duplicate URLs to the canonical.
 IMHO this is the most reliable method of canonicalization, but it may have certain overheads.